rsdashutosh/OnlineClothingStore/README.md

 Some Notable features of Frontend :
 - State manageement done by Redux
-- Conditional redering of cart and user icons based on whether user is logged in or not
+- Conditional rendering of cart and user icons based on whether user is logged in or not
 - Backend connectivity through axios calls
 - Searching of products by Category